Federation of Goodnestone and Nonington CE Primary

 12 The school’s arrangements for supporting pupils with special educational needs in transferring between phases of education or in preparing for adulthood and independent living

-At our federation we work closely with the educational settings used by the pupils before they transfer to us in order to seek the information that will make the transfer is a seamless as possible.
+At Goodnestone and Nonington we work closely with the educational settings used by the pupils before they transfer to us in order to seek the information that will make the transfer is a seamless as possible. and share information thoroughly with previous settings of the pupils that join our school.

 13 Information on where the local authority’s local offer is published.